-Over the past five years, we’ve collected more than a 1,000 stories from 63 countries.
+Over the past five years, we’ve collected more than a thousand stories from 70 countries.
 These are timeless stories that deserve a future.
 There’s still much to learn from them.

 A garden of stories has a balance of species, from unique treasures to humble everyday utensils.
-We can wander through pathways, exploring particular media, places and themes, such as the craft renaissance.
+We can wander through pathways, exploring particular media, places and themes.